Our bodies usually take around two to seven days to get into nutritional ketosis.

 Apple Cider Vinegar

-ACV is also rich in potassium and other minerals so it also helps in balancing your electrolytes.
-This is true even if you are not consuming an adequate amount of water.
+ACV is also rich in potassium and other minerals so it helps to balance your electrolytes–even if you are not consuming an adequate amount of water.
 Lastly, ACV is a perfect drink to keep your keto flu away or to reduce its severity and duration if it has already hit you.

-These products also contain anti-inflammatory compounds that make sure your body is in optimum conditions to maintain nutritional ketosis.
+These products also contain anti-inflammatory compounds that make sure your body is in optimum condition to maintain nutritional ketosis.

 Your body starts releasing ketones in the blood shortly after you cut down your carb intake.
 But it takes time for ketones to appear in the urine as this can only happen when your blood has a very high concentration of ketones.

 Additionally, every ketone testing strip is meant for only one type of ketone:

-- Ketone sticks that check urine only consider acetoacetate ketones
+- Ketone sticks that check urine only consider acetoacetate ketones.

-- Ketone sticks that check blood consider only beta-hydroxybutyrate ketones
+- Ketone sticks that check blood consider only beta-hydroxybutyrate ketones.

-The third type of ketone- acetone- is thrown away from the body in urine, breath, and even sweat.
+The third type of ketone acetone is thrown away from the body in urine, breath, and even sweat.
 Unfortunately, there is no way to determine how much acetone is being excreted from your body.

-Resistance to insulin is beneficial for the brain and the cells lacking mitochondria (like red blood cells), as the little amount of glucose left in the blood is made available to these cells.
+Resistance to insulin is beneficial for the brain and the cells lacking mitochondria (such as red blood cells) because the little amount of glucose left in the blood is made available to these cells.

 The better you get at burning fat and ketones, the fewer ketones will appear in your urine.
-So you don’t have to get demotivated or worried if ketones are not showing up on your urine ketone sampling stick.
-Simply remember, it’s the reduced amount of glucose in your blood that should determine ketosis, not the number of ketones in your blood or urine.
+If ketones are not showing up on your urine ketone sampling stick, do not worry or lose motivation.

 Why is it difficult to get back into ketosis?

-One of the reasons why people find it difficult to enter ketosis again is that they are not staying under the daily carb limit of 20 grams.
+One of the reasons people find it difficult to enter ketosis again is that they are not staying under the daily carb limit of 20 grams.

 How much weight can I lose during ketosis?

 The answer to this question varies widely.
 Once you get to know about your macros and start following the keto diet strictly, the weight loss will eventually begin.

 Will exogenous ketones help me get into ketosis?

-Consuming these supplements will boost the levels of ketones in your blood.
-If you take a strip test after consuming them, it will be positive for the presence of ketones in only 30 minutes.
+Consuming these supplements can boost the levels of ketones in your blood.
+If you take a ketone test after consuming them, it will be positive for the presence of ketones in 30-60 minutes.

-However, it is important to remember that the presence of ketones in blood does not always indicate a state of ketosis.
+However, it is important to remember that the presence of ketones in the blood does not always indicate a state of ketosis.

-You can use them to make your transition easier but these supplements must never be your primary way of acquiring the state of ketosis.
+You can use them to make your transition easier, but these supplements should not be your primary way of acquiring the state of ketosis.

-Getting into ketosis within 24 hours is not a child’s play.
+Getting into ketosis within 24 hours can be tough, but it is possible.
 You should have a proper diet routine and a good regimen that you can stick to for a long duration before you take a big leap into ketosis.